msrosadino/skrumblejs/README.md

 # skrumblejs
-- Online planning pokeer for scrum team.
+- Online planning poker for scrum team.
 - This is a javascript version of the deprecated flutter made version